• videocam Live Webinar with Live Q&A

 Introduction

 This CLE course will guide employment counsel on alternative work arrangements, such as allowing employees to work remotely.
-The panel will discuss issues that may arise under FMLA, FLSA, and ADA, and how employers can structure alternative work policies to minimize potential discrimination claims.
+The panel will discuss issues that may arise under the FMLA, FLSA, and ADA, and how employers can structure alternative work policies to minimize potential discrimination and other legal claims.
+The panel will also address privacy considerations and trade secret protections.

 Description